nmasi322/authd/README.md

 ## Contributors

-Python mudle has been added to v 0.0.8 thanks to our amazing contributor @[Oluwaseun241](https://www.github.com/Oluwaseun241)  🎉
+Python module has been added to v 0.0.8 thanks to our amazing contributor @[Oluwaseun241](https://www.github.com/Oluwaseun241)  🎉

 You're free to contribute in other languages.